 Have you ever tried designing something on the computer?
 It’s not as easy as you would think!
-Graphic designing has come so far from hand-drawn thumbnail sketches.
+Graphic design has come so far from hand-drawn thumbnail sketches.
 Sketching out your ideas on a piece of paper is simple and un-constricting.
 However, if you want to transfer than design to the computer so you can further manipulate the artwork, you must understand the program you’re working in.
-The most basic way to get your design on the computer is to simply scan it or take a picture with your phone (smart phone) and upload onto your computer.
+The most basic way to get your design on the computer is to simply scan it or take a picture with your phone (smartphone) and upload it onto your computer.
 Modern sign design is like this, except the graphic designer needs to be able to edit and manipulate every element of the design.
-Customers who already have artwork (for example: photos, logos, text) can send these files to the designer who can then use their skills and knowledge to adjust your artwork and design your sign or vehicle wrap.
+Customers who already have artwork (for example photos, logos, text) can send these files to the designer who can then use their skills and knowledge to adjust your artwork and design your sign or vehicle wrap.

 Understanding Vector and Raster Artwork